standardrb/standard/README.md

 guide](https://evilmartians.com/chronicles/rubocoping-with-legacy-bring-your-ruby-code-up-to-standard)
 on how to do so.

+## How often is Standard updated?

+We aim to update Standard once a month, in the first week of the month.
+In between releases, we'll be considering RuboCop updates, RuboCop Performance updates, and community contributions.

 ## Does Standard work with [Insert other tool name here]?

 Maybe!
 Start by searching the repository to see if there's an existing issue